jessesosmena/blog-codeIgniter-3/readme.rst

 #Demo: https://blogappcodeigniter.000webhostapp.com/home

-Install CodeIgniter in XAMPP
+Install CodeIgniter on XAMPP

-Clone the repo extract its contents to the "htdocs" folder of XAMPP.
+Clone this repo extract its contents to "htdocs" folder of XAMPP.
 Rename the folder to some application name such as "ci_blog" or any.

 Configure and Setup the CodeIgniter Environment

 * Open the application/config/config.php.
 * We need the codeigniter application to point to the proper base url.
-For that set the "base_url" array value to " " or to base url path.
+For that set the "base_url" array value to '' or base url path.

 import blog.sql included at the root folder import to phpmyadmin Databases